FrogMustang/TodosApp/README.md

 > **_⚠️WARNING:_**  Creating a todo has been set to fail/succeed with a random 50/50 chance, so if you keep getting an error, it means you're unlucky 😜

+## Features I've worked on:
+For a detailed list of apps and features I've worked on, please check out my [LinkedIn](https://www.linkedin.com/in/madalin-broscareanu-62a7511a2/)

+If you want to see more demo apps, then check out my [Bored App](https://github.com/FrogMustang/BoredApp) and my other demo repo (the code is a bit outdated for this one) - [Flutter Demo Apps](https://github.com/FrogMustang/flutter_demo_apps)

 ## Purpose
 The purpose of the app was to display a nice code architecture and my overall preferred tech stack and coding style.